Solana Observatory for Network Decentralization Analysis

 Imagine all validator stake as a market.
 HHI tells you how monopolized it is.
 A score near zero means thousands of equal players.
 A score near 10,000 means one player controls everything.

 Stake Inequality (Gini) ?
 Gini coefficient measures inequality.
 0 means all validators have equal stake.
 1 means one validator holds all stake.
-Used the same way economists measure wealth inequality in a country.
+Same scale economists use for wealth inequality.

 Nakamoto Coefficient ?
-The minimum number of independent entities that together control 33%+ of stake.
-Named after Bitcoin's creator.
+Minimum number of independent entities that together control 33%+ of stake.
 Higher means more decentralized.

 ASN ?
 One network provider (TERASWITCH) hosts enough validators to exceed 33% of stake alone.
 This is a known concentration risk in Solana infrastructure.